AXA Research Fund

 EMBO Young Investigators are group leaders in the early stages of setting up an independent laboratory in EMBC Member or Associate Member States.
 They receive financial and practical support for a period of three years to help them develop skills and connections that will help them during this career stage.

-The EMBO Courses and Workshops program provides funding and support for life scientists to organize meetings.
+The EMBO Courses and Workshops programme provides funding and support for life scientists to organize meetings.
 Funding is available for conferences, symposia, workshops, lecture courses and practical courses, as well as for keynote lectures.

 Every year the Fulbright Center makes a number of scholarships available for PhD students at Dutch universities or research institutes.
 The scholarship is meant for conducting research or following specialized courses at an American university for a minimum period of three and a maximum of six months.
 The scholarship amounts to $1,000 per month.
 The award takes place on the basis of an advice from the Netherlands Organization for Scientific Research (NWO).
 The board of the Fulbright Center awards the scholarship.